-When developing a map, a challenging question comes up,“who's in?”
-Some generally agreed upon principles for solidarity economy (SE) are: solidarity, mutualism, cooperation, equity (race, ethnicity, nationality, class, gender, LGBTQ, ability), social and environmental prioritization, democracy, pluralism, and grassroots driven.
-Most groups will not meet all these criteria.
-The line can become fuzzy if you don't have lots of local entities to choose from to populate the map.
-These principles leave something to aspire and work towards.
-You may want to do the mapping with local organizations to get a broader perspective and to encourage participation.
+When thinking of entities to fill your map, consider if they incorporate any solidarity economy principles: solidarity, mutualism, cooperation, equity, social and environmental prioritization, democracy, pluralism, and grassroots driven.
+Most groups will not meet all these criteria, but these principles leave something to aspire and work towards.
+You may want to bring in local organizations at some point to get a broader perspective and to encourage participation.

 - Make projects more visible to each other and the public -- free advertising!